shattenjager/direnum/README.md

-# direnum.py
+# dpyhackzstuff
-Python script for directory enumeration
+Python scripts for testing stuff, more to come!